balajichedurupalli-spec/Python-Challenges-/README.md

 ## Learning Outcome

 Learned how to process lists using loops, apply conditional logic, validate inputs, and implement personalized conditions without using built-in functions or advanced data structures.

+# Day 4 Python Project
+## User Profile Validation System
+## Overview

+This project analyzes student marks and classifies their performance using basic Python concepts such as lists, loops, and conditional statements.

+## Classification Rules

+90 – 100 → Excellent

+75 – 89 → Very Good

+60 – 74 → Good

+40 – 59 → Average

+0 – 39 → Bad

+< 0 or > 100 → Invalid

+## Approach

+Marks are stored in a list

+A for loop processes each mark

+Conditional statements classify performance

+Counters track valid and failed students

+Personalized logic is applied using register number parity

+## Personalization

+If the register number is even and the marks are greater than or equal to 90, the output displays:

+Excellent (consistent performance)

+## Learning Outcome

+Learned how to process lists using loops, apply conditional logic, validate inputs, and implement personalized conditions without using built-in functions or advanced data structures.